Skip to main content

 Prohibit access unless necessary.

-By cutting the number of people with access to sensitive information, you can considerably reduce the risk of a security breach.
-To minimize the likelihood of privilege abuse, you may implement the principle of least privilege, giving everyone in your organization only the access rights necessary to carry out their job duties.
+By reducing the number of people with access to sensitive information, you can considerably minimize the risk of a security breach.
+Implementing the principle of least privilege ensures that the people in your organization are only given the access rights necessary to carry out their job duties.

 7. Verify user identities